 EVIDENCE LEFT TODAY——————–None known of.

 Another one of the Leicestershire greyhound tracks, was the one found in the town of Syston, a small town situated roughly six miles north east of Leicester.
 Syston greyhound track was situated about half a mile east of its town centre, and had been constructed on land left behind by the abandoned Lodge Farm.
 The first signs of any sporting activities came during 1929, when a group of speedway enthusiasts built a dirt track on the site.
 But their new venture began to fail miserably, and any further development was halted due to poor financial circumstances.
 The failure of the Speedway gave the opportunity for Greyhound Racing enthusiasts to move in and level the land to construct a circuit.
 Opening up as a flapping track, and with the venue being very primitive indeed, it began to stage meetings during 1931.
-Once the venue had become established, racing consisted of six greyhounds chasing an inside Sumner type hare over distances of 285 and 475 yards.
+Once the venue had become established, racing consisted of six greyhounds chasing firstly an outside Sumner then an inside Sumner type hare over distances of 285 and 475 yards.
 Business continued for almost forty years before Syston staged its final meeting in 1969, after it had been sold to developers.
 Today, no traces remain of Syston Greyhound Track, with its location pinpointed by houses on Mowbray Drive, which now covers the site.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.